aphalo/photobiologyWavebands/README.md

 be used together with package ‘photobiology’ for calculation of derived quantities from spectral data.
-Package ‘photobiology’ defines class `waveband` for storing wavelength ranges or spectral weighting functions plus wavelength ranges and a constructor function `waveband()`.
-Package ‘photobiologyWavebands’ provides specialized versions so that frequently used wavebands can be created by name instead of directly entering numeric boundaries for wavelength and user-defined functions for weighting as when using `waveband()`.
-R functions for frequently used spectral weights from wavelengths in nanometres are also exporeted.
+Package ‘photobiology’ defines class `waveband` for storing wavelength ranges or spectral weighting functions plus wavelength ranges and a corresponding constructor function `waveband()`.
+Package ‘photobiologyWavebands’ provides specialized contructors so that frequently used wavebands can be created by name instead of directly entering numeric boundaries for wavelength and user-defined functions for weighting as needed when using `waveband()`.
+R functions for frequently used to obtain spectral weighting factors from arbitrary wavelengths in nanometres are also exported.

 Non-weighted derived quantities represent summaries of a given range of wavelengths, i.e., weight is 1 irrespective of wavelength or use of